 HWSL provides more than 90% of the Company's spirits production requirements, among other services including administration and information technology.
+The Company's RTD production requirements are also fulfilled by various third-party co-packers located across Canada.
 The Company is also reliant upon certain third-party service providers in respect of certain of its operations.
 It is possible that negative events affecting HWSL and these third-party service providers could, in turn, negatively impact the Company.
 While the Company has no direct control over how HWSL and such third-parties are managed, it has entered into contractual arrangements to formalize these relationships.
 In order to minimize operating risks, the Company actively monitors and manages its relationships with its service providers.